Pediatric Bronchitis Medication

 In acute bronchitis, medical therapy generally targets symptoms and includes use of analgesics and antipyretics.

-In chronic bronchitis, bronchodilator therapy should be considered and instituted; either a beta-adrenergic agonist, such as albuterol or metaproterenol, or theophylline may be effective.
-Beta-adrenergic agents are less toxic, have a more rapid onset of action than theophylline, and do not require monitoring of levels.
-Inhaled corticosteroids may be effective.
+In chronic bronchitis, bronchodilator therapy should be considered and instituted (a beta-adrenergic agonist, such as albuterol or terbutaline).
+Beta-adrenergic agents are less toxic and have a more rapid onset of action.
+Stepped-up use of inhaled corticosteroids may also be an effective initial intervention.

 In the child who continues to cough despite a trial of bronchodilators and in whom the history and physical examination findings suggest a wheezy form of bronchitis, oral corticosteroids should be added.
 If the response is suboptimal or if fever persists, antibiotic therapy with an agent such as a macrolide or beta-lactamase–resistant antimicrobial may be considered.